KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 * create new databse

-		hive> create database if not exists twitterAnalysis;
+		hive> create database if not exists twitteranalysis;

 		Result:
 		OK